Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 2. "Storage Id"

-If other than "Compute Id" and "Storage Id" some more "Edge VM vSphere settings" or "Edge node settings" fields are changed, then "Edge VM vSphere Settings Mismatch" Alarm or "Edge Node Settings and vSphere Settings are changed" Alarm will be raised based on fields that are changed.
+If other than "Compute Id" and "Storage Id" some more "Edge VM vSphere settings" or "Edge node settings" fields are changed, then "Edge VM vSphere Settings Mismatch" Alarm or "Edge Node Settings and vSphere Settings are changed" Alarm will be raised based on the fields that are changed.

 How Mismatch Alarm Looks Like in NSX-T UI